Coroner Duties

 For deaths outside of medical facilities we are notified by law enforcement agencies who are handling the scene investigation.

 The medicolegal death investigation begins with a representative of this office responding to the scene.
-Interviews are conducted with law enforcement, medical staff and decedent families to get a baseline series of events leading up to and what occurred after the death.
-The scene is documented with photographs and sketches.
+Interviews are conducted with law enforcement, medical staff and decedent's families, friends, or witnesses, to get a baseline series of events leading up to and what occurred after the death.
+The scene is documented with photographs, paperwork, and scene sketches.
 Evidence is located, marked and documented.
-A complete physical examination is conducted on the decedent to locate and document any wounds, marks or changes.
-Prescription medications are inventoried and counted down to determine the consistency of their ingestion.
+A complete head-to-toe physical examination is conducted on the decedent to locate and document any injuries, scars/marks or changes.

-Arrangements are made for the transportation of the decedent either back to the LCCO or directly released to the mortuary of the family’s choice.
+Transportation of the decedent back to the LCCO is done by Removal Technicians employed by the LCCO.
+The decedent can also be directly released to the mortuary of the family’s choice (depending on circumstances).
 Medical records are ordered for review and the investigators then complete a comprehensive report.

-The results of the autopsy and the toxicology results are examined and the cause and manner of death are based on those findings.
+The results of the autopsy and the toxicology results are examined by the Forensic Pathologist and the cause and manner of death are based on those findings.

-The LCCO is also responsible for the positive identification of the decedent which in most cases can be done by having someone who is related to or knew the decedent view them or a photograph.
-In cases where viewing is not possible due to sever injury or post mortem changes we use a variety of other methods:
+The Lewis County Coroner's Office is also responsible for the positive identification of the decedent which in most cases can be done by having someone who is related to or knew the decedent view them or a photograph.
+In cases where viewing is not possible due to severe injury or post-mortem changes, we use a variety of the following methods:

 Fingerprints